Summer FWS Application

 - You are not enrolled in 6 or more credits for Summer Session Course credits at the time of employment.

 Undergraduate students who earn FWS during Summer 2020, must bring back 50% of their gross earnings to put toward their educational expenses for the 2020-21 award year.
-In the event that your circumstances prevent you from saving 50% of your gross earnings you may notify us of your situation and provide documentation of expenses through our Undergraduate Student Appeal Form.
+This will be reflected as Estimated Summer FWS Earnings on your award.
+In the event that your job related expenses are greater than 50% of your gross earnings you may notify us of your situation and provide documentation of expenses through our Undergraduate Student Appeal Form.
+Job-related expenses are costs you incurred because of your employment.
+Examples of these expenses include uniforms and transportation to and from work.
 We will review your information and notify you of any adjustments made.

 Please see the information below regarding how to apply, based on your intended place of summer employment.